stevwyman/stevwyman.github.io/game_theory.md

 The players are playing a best response to each other.
 No regrets - no individual can do strictly better by deviating, holding others fixed.

+> Theorem (Nash, 1950): Every finite game has a Nash Equilibrium.

 #### Pareto Optimum

-Definition: An outcome is Pareto optimal if there is no other outcome which would give both players a higher payoff or would give one player the same payoff and the other player a higher payoff.
+Definition: An outcome is Pareto optimal if there is no other outcome, which would give both players a higher payoff, or would give one player the same payoff and the other player a higher payoff.

+A Nash equilibrium is not necessarily Pareto optimal, and vice versa.

+#### Sub-Game Perfect Equilibrium

+Nash equilibrium that represents a Nash equilibrium of every subgame in the original game.
+It's a refinement of the Nash equilibrium that eliminates non-credible threats.

+**Non-credible Threat** - a threat made by a player in an extensive form game which would not be in the best interest for the player to carry out.
+The hope is that the threat is believed in which case there is no need to carry it out.
+While Nash equilibria may depend on non-credible threats, Backward Induction eliminates them.

+**Backward Induction** - identify the equilibria in the bottom-most trees, and adopt these as one moves up the tree.

 <p align="right">(<a href="#game-theory-top">back to top</a>)</p>

 ---

+### Strategies

+**Tit-for-tat** Start out cooperating.
+If the opponent defected, defect in the next round.
+THen go back to cooperation.

+**Grim Trigger** Start out cooperating.
+If the opponent ever defects, defect forever.

 ### Knowledge